WordsOut poems by

 who knew a thing or two about colic

-and could wield a nappy pin without malicious damage.
+and could wield a nappy pin without malicious

-fulfilled by holding down a job,
+Now mum's fulfilled by holding down a job,

-and dad's a new man rushing home to change the babygros,
+and dad's a new man rushing home

-half past nine each night,
+and both collapse at half past nine each night,

-racked with guilt and haunted by the ghosts of their inadequacy
+by the ghosts of their inadequacy

 because Mum's not Anita Roddick

-and isn't running a small but profitable chain of underwear boutiques,
+and isn't running a small but profitable chain

-Dad's not Richard Branson
+and Dad's not Richard Branson

-(and frankly looks awful in those chunky sweaters).
+and frankly looks awful in those chunky

-though, is at hand.
+Help, though, is at hand.

 For godparents we have Mothercare